PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <p>"We are no more than Meat and no less than Flesh"
 <ul>
   <li>A place of flesh and hunger, dominated by gluttony and lusts.</li>
+  <li>Swelter is often assumed to literally be the body of the Entity The Thousand Teeth, within which its inhabitants have carved homes in its bones and made a meal of its flesh.
+This is assumed to be the way Chimera were first formed.
+Houses are often made of bone, objects made of various leathers, ivories and keratin.</li>
   <li>Swelter trades in Beads, made of pressed flower petals and probably blood, they’re generally inconsistently formed.
 Larger amounts come in different shapes.</li>
   <li>Native Inhabitants: Chimera</li>
   <li>Capital City: Dis